rd--/stsc3/md/c-smalltalk.md

 C-Smalltalk programs will not ordinarily be valid SuperCollider programs without extending the SuperCollider class library.

-In addition C-Smalltalk has one syntactic extension (colons within message names) that is incompatible with SuperCollider.

 ## Implicit primary message notation

 The notation _SinOsc(440, 0)_ is allowed in SuperCollider, where it has the meaning _SinOsc.new(440, 0)_.